 - informal networks on social media

-If you are considering donor milk, it is important to know the benefits and risks first.
+If you are considering donor milk, it’s important to know the benefits and risks.

-Sometimes it is hard for mothers of premature babies to produce enough milk.
-Breast milk contains antibodies to protect children against infections and diseases, while helping them to grow and their brains to develop.
+Sometimes it’s hard for mothers of premature babies to make enough milk.
+Breast milk has special proteins called antibodies.
+These antibodies protect children from infections and diseases.
 Giving donor breast milk to sick or premature babies helps nourish them and protect them from disease.

-But a baby does not have to be 'premmie' or low birth weight to receive donor breast milk.
-Donor milk can help when a baby is born via a surrogate, is adopted or fostered, or is the child of same-sex parents.
+A baby doesn’t have to be premature or low birth weight to get donor breast milk.
+Donor milk can help when:

-These milk banks provide human donor milk to hospital neonatal intensive care units (NICUs) in Australia:
+These milk banks give human donor milk to hospital NICUs in Australia:

 Is donor breast milk safe?

-Donor breast milk from private networks, however, is not properly processed or pasteurised.
+Donor breast milk from private networks is not properly processed or pasteurised.
 The networks typically provide guidelines about screening donors and storing and transporting breast milk safely.
-It is important to understand the possible risks before you use a donor’s milk for your baby.
+It’s important to understand the possible risks before you use a donor’s milk for your baby.

 Can I donate breast milk?

-The milk bank will do a blood test and ask you questions about your lifestyle — as though you were donating blood.
-Here are some examples of what you might be asked:
+The milk bank will do a blood test on you and ask you questions about your lifestyle — as though you were donating blood.
+You might be asked: